 There are 8 case study assignments in this course.
-All assignments will be graded.
+Each assignment will be graded Pass/Fail.
 At the end, I will drop your weakest assignment and compute your assignments score based on your 7 best assignments.
 Assignment 8 cannot be dropped.
+In addition to the Pass/Fail grade you will receive feedback for each assignment via Canvas so that you get a better sense how well you did.
+The feedback will also indicate points (between 0 and 5) that determine whether you get a Pass or a Fail.
+The threshold for a Pass is at 50% for each case.